Real-time Transcription Benchmark

 Results

-The figure below shows the accuracy of each engine averaged over all datasets.
+The figure below shows the word accuracy of each engine averaged over all datasets.

 Italian Speech-to-Text Benchmark